The Ultimate 10 Day Myanmar Itinerary for First Timers

 If you decide to stay in Nyaung Shwe then you will be able to walk to the attractions within the town and then arrange a boat trip to see the lake itself.

-You might want to hire a bicycle or scooter so that you can explore the local area independently; motorbikes are permitted here and there is a couple of rental places in Nyaung Shwe.
+You might want to rent a bicycle or scooter so that you can explore the local area independently.
+Motorbikes are permitted here and there are a couple of rental places in Nyaung Shwe.
 Alternatively, you can arrange for taxis and private drivers via your hotel in Inle Lake.

 Where to stay in Inle Lake

 The township of Nyaung Shwe is the most convenient place to stay in Inle Lake.
-You’ll find most of the hotels, restaurants, and amenities there, plus it’s an easy base to book tours and activities from.
+You’ll find most of the hotels, restaurants, and amenities there, plus it’s an easy base to book tours and activities.

 Nyaung Shwe is only 10 km (6.2 miles) from the water’s edge and is connected to the lake by the Nyaung Shwe Canal and by road.
 Alternatively, you can book a hotel in one of the small villages that flank the lake for a more remote experience.